 Length and duration: 3 km – Approximately 1.5 hours (time to be agreed upon according to the season)

-Price: For 2 people = 50 € per person, for 3 to 4 people = 35€ per person (for individual tours, please contact us at firstname.lastname@example.org).
+Price: For 2 people = 50 € per person, more than 3 people = 35€ per person (for individual tours, please contact us at email@example.com).

 Level: Suitable for beginners and non beginners

 Kayak in Florence Finally the opportunity to see this beautiful city from a completely different perspective!
 Covering the stretch of river from the gates of the city, with its mills, fulling mills and glimpses of the river corridor with its green river banks, this is a unique excursion, one of our memorable ‘Florence seen from the water’ itineraries.
 Participants will be able to see and experience the historical city centre from its river way, providing a completely different viewpoint of its architectural delights combined with the wonderful sensations of a fluvial experience.